sarthak20244/Social-Media-Analysis/README.md

 - Insight:

-66.23% (9K) fall under High Risk.
+1.66.23% (9K) fall under High Risk.

-25.64% (3K) are at Low Risk.
+2.25.64% (3K) are at Low Risk.

-Only 8.12% (1K) are at Medium Risk, showing the majority are at critical risk levels.
+3.Only 8.12% (1K) are at Medium Risk, showing the majority are at critical risk levels.

 ## 6. Addiction According to Social Media Platform
 - Question: Which platforms are most associated with addiction?